fedes1to/Zygisk-ImGui-Menu/README.md

+# FOR THE XPOSED ALTERNATIVE (DOESNT REQUIRE REBOOT TO UPDATE) GO [HERE](https://github.com/fedes1to/XposedImGuiMenu)

 # Zygisk Mod Menu Template
 Mod Menu template that injects at runtime for unity games.
 This will bypass most common checks as it doesn't modify the game's APK file.